SudoSidat/csv-formatter-rs/README.md

 * Parses any date field into YYYY/MM/DD format.
 * Check each row of data to make sure there is complete data.
 * Adds in default values for certain columns if null.
+* Checks and fixes case sensitivity for required headers.

 ## Requirements